isomerpages/moe-chijsngpri/_infohub/Admissions.md

 ##### **Wait List Application**

-Applications open from July to September 2026 for 2027 admission.
+Application open from July to September 2026 for 2027 admission.